C programming on esieabot

 Using an H-bridge

 The commands for using an H-bridge are the same as for controlling an LED, since the latter only needs to receive logic signals to switch a motor on and off.
 Refer to documentation of the H-bridge and assembly manual for the signals to be sent.
+If you have an add-on board, you should check its documentation.

 Using a servomotor